COVELYA GROUP LIMITED – MODERN SLAVERY STATEMENT

-As a group of companies formed in 2020 this is a key area of focus and in order to support the group approach, we had planned to co-ordinate a risk assessment of modern slavery across the Group during 2020.
-This was not completed during 2020 however investment was made in a tool that improved facilitation of risk assessments completion during 2021 and compliance throughout the programme.
+This is a key area of focus and in order to support the group approach, we completed Modern Slavery risk assessments across the Group.
 This is supported by a group wide approach to ethical policies and guidelines including whistleblowing, code of conduct, code of ethics and Modern Slavery.

-Our Modern Slavery Policy was disseminated to all operating companies within the Covelya Group and has been reviewed and updated this year to include learnings from continuous improvement activities.
+Our Modern Slavery Policy was disseminated to all operating companies within the Covelya Group and will be regularly reviewed and updated to include learnings from continuous improvement activities.
 Each business is required to take steps to ensure that its staff and its suppliers are aware of the policy and that they understand and comply with it.

-We provide training to employees to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.
-This training has been disseminated further across the Covelya Group during 2021 and the first quarter of 2022, such that all our companies located in the United Kingdom now include annual refresher training in their training programs.
+We provide training to selected groups of employees that are involved in supply chain activities, to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, such that all our companies located in the United Kingdom now include annual training in their training programs.